DevOps-MBSE/AaC/docs/source/project_documentation/user_guide/schema_definitions.md

 ### Crafting Custom Data Structures

-Given AaC's self-defining nature, users can employ the `schema` definition to craft their own data structures.
-In the context of our Alarm Clock example, users simply need to define a new data structure using the `schema` root key. `Timestamp` serves as an example of a defined data structure that can be referenced by name, as demonstrated in the Alarm Clock model's `behavior`, or used as a component in more intricate data structures.
+Given AaC's self-defining nature, users can employ the `schema` definition to craft their own data structures by using the `schema` root key. `Timestamp` serves as an example of a defined data structure with a `schema` root key that can be referenced by name, as demonstrated in the Alarm Clock model's `behavior`, or used as a component in more intricate data structures.

 ```{eval-rst}
 .. literalinclude:: ../../../../python/model/alarm_clock/structures.yaml